Amarya-Dev/Dental-BE/README.md

-# Dental-BE
+# Dental-Insight-Studio-Backend
-A insightful app for counselling doctors and patients
+An insightful canvas app for easing the counselling of the doctors.